Immigrant adolescent health, Part 1: Background and context

 - Mood and anxiety symptoms, especially if related to discrimination and harassment

-- Challenges with identity development: Sexual orientation, racial/ethnic identity, and acculturation
+- Challenging experiences related to identity development: Sexual orientation, racial/ethnic identity, and acculturation

 - Conflicts and poor connectedness with parents, likely related to cultural gaps

 - Status as a “homestay” student (not living with parents) – a risk factor for decreased connectedness with parents

 - Complete a HEEADSSS or SSHADESS assessment to evaluate Ben’s mental health symptoms, safety and suicide risk, including protective factors.

 - Provide supportive counselling and/or connect Ben with appropriate mental health resources.

 - School counsellor

 - Culturally competent mental health services: Individual, +/- Family counselling (preferably with family members in China via telephone, with an interpreter)